How to Download and Install MANOOL

 Installation

-To install MANOOL after building, try, e.g. (also read about the PREFIX
+To install MANOOL after building, try, e.g. (also read about the PREFIX makefile variable above):

 sudo make install